Editorial Feature

 The field of elemental analysis can be traced back to Antoine Lavoisier, who is widely considered the father of modern chemistry.
 At the time, elemental analysis was based on the gravimetric determination of samples before and after the adsorption of combusted gases.
 Today, elemental analysis can be carried out by fully automated systems.

-An elemental analyzer is a piece of equipment that provides information on the elements which make up a target sample.
-A sample is superheated to the point at which it instantly becomes a gas, and it is this gaseous form that passes through the analyzer’s mechanism.
+An elemental analyzer instrument is a piece of equipment that provides information on which elements are present in a target sample.
+A sample is superheated to the point at which it instantly becomes a gas, and it is this gaseous form that passes through the elemental analyzer instrument mechanisms.

-Elemental analyzers have found use in many fields.
-For example, in the oil industry, they are used to regularly monitor coke build-up on refinery catalysts to ensure optimal operation parameters.
-In the food industry, they determine nitrogen (as protein surrogates) in foodstuffs to evaluate grain pricing and meat products.
+Many fields use an elemental analyzer instrument in laboratories For example, in the oil industry, an it is used to regularly monitor coke build-up on refinery catalysts to ensure optimal operation parameters.
+In the food industry, it is used to determine nitrogen (as protein surrogates) in foodstuffs to evaluate grain pricing and meat products.

 Elemental analyzers work by heating an element quickly to a sufficiently high temperature so that it combusts.
 It is then passed through the analyzer in its gaseous state.
 A detector detects the elements present, and the researcher reads this information on a computer screen.